Avril Lavigne receives flowers from 'forever fan' Taylor Swift

 - COMPETITION

-Taylor Swift sent Avril Lavigne flowers to celebrate her latest album, 'Love Sux'.
+Taylor Swift has congratulated Avril Lavigne on the release of her seventh studio album.

-The 'Blank Space' hitmaker declared herself a "forever fan" of the pop-punk icon in a touching note with the floral gift.
+The Complicated hitmaker took to her Instagram Stories on Thursday to share a photo of a stunning bouquet of pink and white flowers she received from the Blank Space singer following the debut of Love Sux last week.

-It read: "Avril, Been dancing around my kitchen to your fabulous new album!!
-It's AMAZING, like you.
+"Avril, Been dancing around my kitchen to your fabulous new album!!
+It's AMAZING, like you," wrote Taylor in the accompanying note.